thomyapan/natKBTG/initial/README.md

 # Payment-101

-​	   Example java code to create a cart on ecommerce website and integrate to Payment UI with java spring boot.
+​	   Example java code to create a checkout page on ecommerce website and integrate to Payment UI with java spring boot.

 ##### Prerequisite tools.
    1. Create User Account